Island of Hawaii Week: Stargazing at Fairmont Orchid

 KHON2’s Wake Up 2day and Living808 present a special series from the Island of Hawaii.
 Trini Kaopuiki went exploring and found the joys of a staycation on Hawaii’s largest island.

 It’s always good to stop and smell the roses.
-But if you’re on the Kohala Coast of Hawaii Island, it’s even better to admire the sky.
+But if you’re on the Kohala Coast of Hawaii Island, it’s even better to search the sky.

 Fairmont Orchid offers the perfect opportunity to do just that.
 Every Friday night, the hotel hosts a stargazing session by Star Gaze Hawaii.
 The one-hour guided tour of the sky is open to both resort guests and kamaaina.